Jacksonville Housing Database · New Construction

 Builders typically offer one of three types of incentives in the current market, often in combination.

-Rate buydowns: The builder pays to reduce the buyer's mortgage rate, often by 1-3 percentage points for the first 1-3 years or sometimes permanently.
-This is the most valuable incentive in the current rate environment.
+Rate buydowns: The builder pays to reduce the buyer's mortgage rate for an initial period or sometimes permanently.
+This is the most valuable incentive in the current rate environment; the depth of the buydown varies by builder, community, and the specific home.

-Closing cost credits: The builder covers $5,000-$20,000+ of buyer closing costs.
+Closing cost credits: The builder covers a portion of buyer closing costs.
 Sometimes available in addition to rate buydowns.
+Amounts vary and are not advertised publicly — ask directly.

 Upgrade packages: The builder includes upgraded finishes, appliances, or design center options at no additional cost.